bretlowery/snakr/README.md

 longurl_id (UK)          | BIGINT                   | The snakr_longurl.id value of the matching long URL redirected to by the short URL. shorturl_id (UK)         | BIGINT                   | The snakr_shorturl.id value of the matching short URL to which the long URL redirects. cli_ip_address           | BINARY(128)              | The binary-encoded IPv4 or IPv6 X-FORWARDED-FOR (if available) or REMOTE ADDR (if no X-FORWARDED-FOR is available) of the client calling Snakr.
-Used for tracking/diagnostics/forensics only. cli_lat                  | FLOAT(10,8)              | Geo location latitude from X-AppEngine-CityLatLong of the client calling Snakr.
+Used for tracking/diagnostics/forensics only. cli_geo_lat              | FLOAT(10,8)              | Geo location latitude from X-AppEngine-CityLatLong of the client calling Snakr.
 Used for tracking/diagnostics/forensics only.
-NOT CURRENTLY IMPLEMENTED. cli_long                 | FLOAT(11,8)              | Geo location longitude from X-AppEngine-CityLatLong of the client calling Snakr.
+NOT CURRENTLY IMPLEMENTED. cli_geo_long             | FLOAT(11,8)              | Geo location longitude from X-AppEngine-CityLatLong of the client calling Snakr.
 Used for tracking/diagnostics/forensics only.
-NOT CURRENTLY IMPLEMENTED. cli_city                 | VARCHAR(100)             | Geo location city name from X-AppEngine-City of the client calling Snakr.
+NOT CURRENTLY IMPLEMENTED. cli_geo_city             | VARCHAR(100)             | Geo location city name from X-AppEngine-City of the client calling Snakr.
 Used for tracking/diagnostics/forensics only.
-NOT CURRENTLY IMPLEMENTED. cli_country              | VARCHAR(100)             | Geo location country name from X-AppEngine-Country of the client calling Snakr.
+NOT CURRENTLY IMPLEMENTED. cli_geo_country          | VARCHAR(100)             | Geo location country name from X-AppEngine-Country of the client calling Snakr.
 Used for tracking/diagnostics/forensics only.
 NOT CURRENTLY IMPLEMENTED. cli_http_host            | VARCHAR(253)             | The HTTP_HOST of the client.
 Used for tracking/diagnostics/forensics only. cli_http_user_agent_id   | BIGINT                   | 64-bit integer version of the hexdigest of the long integer hash of a USER_AGENT stored in snakr_useragents.
 Could be useful for forensic cluster analysis for fraud or abuse patterns in the log.